How Loan Consultants Prepare Professional CMA Reports

 - Efficiency Ratios: Inventory Turnover Ratio, Accounts Receivable Turnover Ratio

-You see, Trend Analysis: Analyze the trends in these ratios over time to identify any potential weaknesses or improvements.
+In fact, You see, Trend Analysis: Analyze the trends in these ratios over time to identify any potential weaknesses or improvements.
 Compare the borrower's ratios to industry benchmarks to assess their relative performance.

 Step 5: Projecting the Financial Statements

-Based on the sales projections and expense assumptions, project the balance sheet, profit and loss statement, and cash flow statement for the next 1-3 years.
+You see, Based on the sales projections and expense assumptions, project the balance sheet, profit and loss statement.
+Also, cash flow statement for the next 1-3 years.
 Use the following guidelines:

 - Cost of Goods Sold (COGS): Project COGS as a percentage of sales, based on historical trends.